lyz-code/blue-book/docs/coding/python/python_snippets.md

     Last time I used this solution, when I added the library on a `setup.py` the direct dependencies weren't installed :S

-# Check directories and files
+# Check or test directories and files

 ```python
 def test_dir(directory):